SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 ## Workshops
 In addition to supporting our finding of our own conclusions, we release this software publicly at https://ag-adaptation-study.pub/.
 Possible use of these tools include workshop activity and we also report^[We collect information about the tool only and not generalizable knowledge about users or these patterns, falling under "quality assurance" activity.
 IRB questionnaire on file.] briefly on design changes made to our interactive tools for that purpose.
 These were implemented in response to our work's participation in a 9 person "real-world" private workshop session encompassing scientists and engineers which was intended to improve these tools specifically through active co-exploration limited to these study results.
 Changes include:

- - Facilitators elected to alternate between presentation and interaction similar to @pottinger_combining_2023 but we added the rates simulator to further improve presentation of the rate setting process.
+ - Facilitators elected to alternate between presentation and interaction similar to @pottinger_combining_2023 but we added the rates simulator to further improve presentation of the rate setting process which was previously explained in static diagrams.
  - Facilitators suggest that single loop [@brazie_designing_2024] designs perform best within the limited time of the workshop and we now let facilitators hold the longer two loop neighborhood simulator till the end by default.
  - As expected by the JG design [@jm8_secret_2024], discussion contrasts different results sets and configurations of models but meta-parameter visualization relies heavily on memory so we now offer a "sweep" button for facilitators to show all results at once.